Innovation

 How To Create A Business With No Staff

 Can a business operate without staff?
 Yes, however, most companies need workers, and people need jobs to earn an income; therefore, most companies are better off with people.
 There’s no harm in starting a business without staff.
-Let’s face it, and it’s just not that easy to get the skills or experience anyway.
+Let’s face it: getting the skills or experience is not easy anyway.

-High vacancy rates for trained and skilled workers threatens the survival of hundreds of thousands of businesses everywhere from the UK to the USA and Australia.
-So, where to next for these companies?
+High vacancy rates for trained and skilled workers threaten the survival of hundreds of thousands of businesses worldwide, from the UK to the USA and Australia.
+So, what’s next for these companies?

 Staff Retention